 The Author’s Bio

 The author’s bio is quite significant on the back cover.
 It is not the ‘about the author’ section.
 It is a compact few lines introducing the author.
-About three sentences maximum.
+About three sentences are maximum.
 If you have written fiction, you can let your personality shine through these lines depending on the genre of the book.
 Just say who you are and list your accomplishments.
 If you have written a nonfiction book, use the three lines to establish your credentials.

 The first and last rule of the author bio is KISS—keep it short and simple.

-Here is an example from fiction, ‘Dangerous Froth’ by Kay S is a young adult book.
+An example from fiction, ‘Dangerous Froth’ by Kay S is a young adult book.
 The author’s bio on the back cover says:

 Kay S. loves to read and binge on chips.
-She enjoys Enid Blyton and Jeff Kinney and Tulika books as much as kids do, if not more.
+She enjoys Enid Blyton and Jeff Kinney, and Tulika books as much as kids do, if not more.
 Sometimes she also scribbles about this and that.

 Jacqueline Furby is a Senior Lecturer and Course Leader for Film at Southampton Solent University, UK.

 Sometimes the author’s bio is skipped when the author is too famous to need any introduction.

 Also called endorsements or cover blurbs, testimonials are also selling points that can attract some readers.
 Some people have bought books only because an author whom they value highly has endorsed it.
 So endorsements from famous writers, people, and magazines are highly prized.
 They are like celebrity endorsements in advertisements.

 Testimonials are social proof that someone else has read the book and found it interesting.
 They can be very persuasive in converting an uninterested reader to a buyer.
 Some studies have observed that books with testimonials are liable to be bought more than books without them.